learn-co-students/technical-coach-common-questions-quiz-learn-experts-testing-batch/README.md

 ?: How do we handle conceptual issues?

-(X) User videos, teach the concept, document the issue, and escalate if necessary ( ) Use the Socratic method to teach the concept
+(X) Use videos, teach the concept, document the issue, and escalate if necessary ( ) Use the Socratic method to teach the concept
 ( ) Ask the student to explain the concept they're struggling with

 ?: How do we handle unsupported questions? (check all that apply)

-[ ] Tell the student we can't help them
+[ ] Tell the student we don't supprt that question
 [ ] If it's an assessment: videos, study groups, 1:1 support, and DMing the Section Lead [ ] Admission or billing: refer them to the admissions department [X] All of the above